Why Distrokid Is The Best 2024 (Full Review)

 When it comes to music distribution, DistroKid has emerged as one of the top contenders in recent years.
 Founded in 2013, DistroKid provides musicians with an easy-to-use platform to upload their music to popular streaming services like Spotify, Apple Music, and Tidal.
 However, as more and more competitors enter the music distribution market, it can be difficult to know which service is right for you.
-In this article, we will compare DistroKid to some of its top competitors, including TuneCore, CD Baby, and RouteNote, to help you make an informed decision.
+In this article, we will compare DistroKid to some of its top competitors, including TuneCore, CD Baby, and RouteNote, to show you why DistroKid is the best music distribution platform.

 Pricing and Features:

 One of the most important considerations for musicians looking for a music distribution service is pricing.
-DistroKid offers a simple pricing structure with no hidden fees or additional charges.
+What makes Distrokid the best is that DistroKid offers a simple pricing structure with no hidden fees or additional charges.
 For $19.99 per year, you can upload an unlimited number of songs and keep 100% of your earnings.
 DistroKid also offers a number of additional features, including YouTube Content ID, which allows you to monetize your music on YouTube, and Shazam and Instagram integration, which makes it easier for fans to discover your music.

 TuneCore, on the other hand, charges a one-time fee of $29.99 per album or $9.99 per single, in addition to a 20% cut of your earnings.
 This can add up quickly, especially for musicians who are uploading a large number of songs.
 TuneCore does offer some additional features, such as a sync licensing service that helps you place your music in TV shows, movies, and commercials, but these services can be expensive.